StevenBlack/vocab/readme.md

 ### sesquipedalian
 This is one of our favorites.
 It means a very long word (literally "a foot and a half'), or given to using very long words.
-A sesquipedalian loves using words like SESS-KWIH'PEH'DALE-YAN .

 ### sessile